rocketbot-cl/O365/docs/Manual_O365.md

 ### Get site lists

-Get lists of the Site
+Get the lists of the Site
 |Parameters|Description|example|
 | --- | --- | --- |
 |Group ID||ID|